Time to apply to colleges!

 One final tip.
 Go back to each college’s website.
 Look carefully through each tab.
 Search through student life, take a virtual tour of the campus, look at the available clubs and activities.
 Google the nearby town to find out information about the size and what is available to do outside of school since it is where you may be living.

-Do everything that you can to inform yourself about this possibility, so that when it comes time to really decide where you will end up, you are ready and have all the pertinent facts.
+Do everything that you can to inform yourself about this college as a possibility, so that when it comes time to really decide where you will end up, you are ready and have all the pertinent facts.